geoscixyz/em/content/maxwell2_steady_state/electrostatic_sphere.rst

 - a uniform electric fields oriented in the \\(x\\)-direction: \\(\\mathbf{E_0} = E_0 \\mathbf{\\hat{x}}\\)
 - a whole-space background with conductivity \\(\\sigma_0\\)
 - a sphere with radius \\(R\\) and conductivity \\(\\sigma_1\\)
+- the origin of coordinate coincides with the centre of the sphere

 .. plot::